yongdd/deep-langevin-fts/README.md

 # Notes
 * Matlab and Python scripts for visualization and renormalization are provided in `tools` folder of `yongdd/langevin-fts` repository.
-* In `examples` folder, input fields obatained using SCFT, `yaml` files for input parameters, pre-trained model weights, and field configurations at equilibrium states for several known BCP morphologies are provided.
+* In `examples` folder, input fields obtained using SCFT, `yaml` files for input parameters, pre-trained model weights, and field configurations at equilibrium states for several known BCP morphologies are provided.
 * Currently, the best neural network model is `LitAtrousCascadeMish` of `model/model/atr_cas_mish.py`, and it is set as default model in `train.py` and `inference_net.py`.

 # Citation
-Daeseong Yong, and Jaeup U. Kim, Accelerating Langevin Field-theoretic Simulation of Polymers with Deep Learning, *Macromolecules* **2022**, in press
+Daeseong Yong, and Jaeup U. Kim, Accelerating Langevin Field-theoretic Simulation of Polymers with Deep Learning, *Macromolecules* **2022**, 55, 6505